plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme-vs.md

 }
 ```

-This plugin creates a new plugin with a KernelFunction **Retrieve** that uses the **QueryRewritePlugin** we used in lab 2.
+This plugin creates a new plugin with a KernelFunction **RetrieveAsync** that uses the **QueryRewritePlugin** we used in lab 2.
 Before continuing, let's make a small modification to it to add the current date and time information to the user's question.

-4. Open the \Prompts\RewriteQuery\skprompt.txt file and replace line 2 with this text:
+4. Open the **Prompts\RewriteQuery\skprompt.txt** file and **replace line 2** with this text:

 ```text
 Provide a better search query for a web search engine to answer the given question.
 Take into consideration that the current date and time is {{DateTimePlugin.DateWithTime}}